Nickersoft/push.js/README.md

 Before you go out and try Push for yourself, you probably want to confirm it actually works in your browser, right?

 Lucky for you a demo is available [here](http://nickersoft.github.io/push.js/demo.html).

+### Development ###

+If you feel like this library is your jam and you want to contribute (or you think I'm an idiot who missed something), check out Push's neat [contributing guidelines](CONTRIBUTING.md) on how you can make your mark.

 ### Credits ###
 Push is based off work the following work: